 1.3) Static File Optimization

-Combine CSS: Combining CSS will remove extra white space available in the file.
+- Combine CSS: Combining CSS removes extra white space from the file.
 Sometimes, it can break your website.
-Only enable this option if your website is working properly after combining.
+Only enable this option if your website is working correctly after combining.

 1.4) Extra Optimization

-Browser Caching: Reduce age loading time for repeated visitors.
+- Browser Caching: Reduce the loading time for repeated visitors.
 You must enable this.

 Next, let’s move to the delete cache settings.